brklntmhwk/nixdots-on-nixos/README.md

 "NixDots" is a coined term that consists of "Nix" and "Dotfiles" alluding to the Dotfiles cultivation using Nix.

-If you're interested in both of them and want to have your own "castle" on NixOS, you've come to the right place.
+Are you interested in both of them?
+Do you want to have your own "castle" on NixOS?
+If so, this book might help you build it, for that's the raison d'être of this book.